My Cat Ate an Edible What Should I Do?

-Cats are notorious for eating just about anything.
-If it’s something that smells appealing to your cat, they may try to eat it.
-It’s especially bad if they see you enjoying something.
-They would like a part of it, too!
+Some cats eat just about anything.
+If it’s something that smells or looks appealing to your cat, then they may give it a try.
+This is especially the cae if they see you enjoying something, they would like a part of it, too!
 So, it can sometimes happen that cats eat snacks that were not meant for them.
 This can even include edibles.

 Edibles & Catnip Share Some Commonalities

-Check Price on AmazonDid you know that catnip and weed share some similarities?
-The fact is that catnip has a similar effect on cats as marijuana does for humans.
+But did you know that catnip and weed share some similarities?
+The fact is that catnip has a similar effect on cats as cannabis does on humans.
 Catnip contains a substance called nepetalactone, which is a stimulant that makes a cat high.
-It has a similar reaction on the cat’s brain as marijuana does on humans.
+It has a similar reaction on the cat’s brain as cannabis does on humans.

-THC, CBD and nepetalactone react on certain receptors in parts of the brain that effect behavior and emotion.
+The chemicals in cannabis (THC & CBD) and nepetalactone in catnip act on certain receptors in parts of the brain that affect behavior and emotion.
 Cats, like us, have an endocannabinoid system (ECS) that regulates physiological systems in the body.
 These include the immune response, sleep, coordination, mood, appetite, and more.

 When a cat has cannabis, you may notice these symptoms: